elithrar/elithrar.github.io/docs/nextstep/README.md

 # NeXTSTEP research corpus

+**Current target: 40 images.** The [four user-supplied color desktop references, NS37–NS40](color-references/README.md), take precedence for palette, proportions and icon treatment.
+The 36 manual illustrations below remain the reference for anatomy and behavior.
+Their grayscale colors are not the color-desktop theme.

 36 distinct original GIF illustrations from NeXT’s **NEXTSTEP User Interface Guidelines, Release 3.3 (1995)**, preserved at their retrieved dimensions.
 These include annotated workspace screenshots, application windows, menus and state diagrams.
 They are **not 36 independent full-desktop captures**.
 No OPENSTEP, Rhapsody or Window Maker images are included.
 The concentration on a single primary manual makes the target coherent; it does not establish how every third-party application looked.

 Retrieved 2026-09-07 from the [original-manual mirror](https://www.nextop.de/NeXTstep_3.3_Developer_Documentation/).
 Original illustrations © NeXT Computer, Inc.; included here as attributed research references, not licensed product artwork.
 The implementation loads none of these images.
-The separate Haiku app artwork is MIT licensed. `manifest.json` records exact image and chapter URLs, dimensions, byte counts and SHA-256 checksums.
+Product icons are original project-owned SVG illustrations; none of these reference images is served as product artwork. `manifest.json` records exact image and chapter URLs, dimensions, byte counts and SHA-256 checksums.
 Contact sheets are convenience derivatives; they do not increase the corpus count.

 All 36 images were visually inspected.
 The observations below describe their pixels; the final column records the proposed adaptation, not a claim about historic behavior.
 See [the implementation specification](design-system.md) for normative rules and explicitly documented departures.